 Stony Brook University received continued funding for TechPREP and STEM Tech from the Motorola Solutions Foundation!

-Stony Brook University announces that Motorola Solutions has funded a brand new collaborative program for high school students on long island called STEM Tech.
-The grant for $100,000.00 is part of the STEM Collaborative at grant program from the Motorola Solutions Foundation, the charitable arm of Motorola Solutions Inc. Through the grant, STEM Tech will provide funding and facilitators for the creation of four STEM Tech clubs.
+Stony Brook University announces that Motorola Solutions has funded a brand new collaborative program for high school students on Long Island called STEM Tech.
+The grant, in its sixth year, is part of the STEM Collaborative grant program from the Motorola Solutions Foundation, the charitable arm of Motorola Solutions Inc. Through the grant, STEM Tech will provide funding and facilitators for the creation of four STEM Tech clubs.
 This program is a University outreach after school program that will serve as many as 300 students from high need school districts.
 STEM Tech is a collaborative effort including; Stony Brook University’s Women in Science and Engineering (WISE) program, Science and Technology Entry Program (STEP), and the Department of Technology and Society, local school districts, WISE Mentors, Suffolk County Girl Scouts, the Long Island Service Learning Network and Connect To Tech (a consortium of industry representatives).
 The clubs will work on service learning projects and will finish the academic year program with a capstone conference at which students will present projects that address some of the regional environmental issues affecting Local Island.
-The clubs are located at the Brentwood 9th Grade Center, William Floyd Middle School, the Harrison Hale Community Resource Center and the Suffolk County Girl Scout Headquarters in Commack.
+The clubs are located at the Brentwood 9th Grade Center, Brentwood High School, William Floyd Middle School, Patchogue-Medford Middle School, Longwood Middle School, Riverhead Middle School, the Harrison Hale Community Resource Center and the Suffolk County Girl Scout Headquarters in Commack.
 In addition, the award provides for a fifth year of support for theTechPREP program.
 TechPREP provides 90 hours of educational and experiential learning for middle school girls in the areas of computer science, geosciences, mathematics and physics, and engineering.
-STEM Tech will take place over the 2012-2013 academic year and TechPREP will begin in March of 2013.
+STEM Tech takes place over the academic year and TechPREP begins in March.

 “The funding from Motorola Solutions Innovation Generation Collaborative grant will allow TechPREP and STEM Tech to continue to develop opportunities for students to learn about science, technology, engineering and mathematics while meeting a variety of role models from the community, industry and the university.”